Development

 ruff

-We lint and format the Python linting scripts with ruff.
+We lint and format the Python linting scripts and Ghidra plug-in with ruff.

 typos